SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 This second Sarah would make a great founding CEO or COO for a blockchain-based, smart property startup.
 Sarah is a self-starter, with a history of building new things and sticking with them until they see adoption.
 She has a demonstrated interest in shaping the future through invention (as opposed to simply an interest in advancing herself).
 She has also successfully faced competition - it is not easy to get accepted to Harvard, and it is not easy to get a job at Goldman Sachs.

-So Sarah may have what it takes to beat the great odds that the company she'll start will get killed - by its burn rate, by disputes between its founders, by its failure to find product-market fit, by its competitors, by shifts in the market.
+So Sarah may have what it takes to beat the odds that the company she'll start will get killed - by its burn rate, by disputes between its founders, by its failure to find product-market fit, by its competitors, by shifts in the market.

 What kinds of past experience are signs of a great founder?